philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 ```

 Some usage examples.
-We make a database
+We make a database and get all the `edge` entries through a query

 ```python
 db = {"edge" : {(1,2), (2,3), (3,4), (2,1), (3,3)},